Skip to content

 These variables enable verbose runtime diagnostics.
 They are intended for compiler development and troubleshooting, not end-user programs.

-SAILFIN_TRACE_ARGVPrint the argument vector received by sailfin_cli_main on startup (honored by the Sailfin entry point in compiler/src/cli_main.sfn).
+SAILFIN_TRACE_ARGV Print the argument vector received by the CLI entry point.

 When sfn test is used, a non-zero exit code means at least one test failed.
 All test results are printed before the process exits.